-Great artwork engages our eyes and minds in a huge variety of ways, astonishing us with their beautify or making our skin crawl with discomfort.
+Great artwork engages our eyes and minds in a huge variety of ways, astonishing us with their beauty or making our skin crawl with discomfort.
 But when making a drawing, painting, or snapping a selfie, there are a few time-tested techniques that artists through history have used to apply the elements of design to create pleasing, engaging artworks.
 Let's look at some basic composition techniques:

 Divide an image into thirds vertically and horizontally, creating four points where the dividing lines intersect.
 Place your image's focal point at one of these four locations to create an aesthetically pleasing image.